 Criminal protective orders take precedence over other contact orders.
 When a criminal protective order exists and either or both parties request a child custody order that is inconsistent with the criminal protective order, it is the obligation of the moving parties to seek a modification of the criminal protective order by placing the matter on the criminal domestic violence calendar.
 Notice must be provided to all parties, attorneys and probation or parole officers.
 No party shall seek a child custody or visitation order in family, probate or juvenile court that is inconsistent with an existing criminal protective order unless a judicial officers presiding over the criminal domestic violence matter has first granted the request to modify the criminal protective order.
-(Effective January 1, 2010, New)
+(Rule 4.1.10 (now 4.1.15) renumbered effective January 1, 2021; adopted as Rule 4.1.10 effective January 1, 2010)